psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 1. Read the response without correcting it.
 2. Compare it with the Portable Workstate.
 3. Check whether project intent was preserved.
-4. Check whether current architecture was preserved.
+4. Check whether the current architecture was preserved.
 5. Check all authority categories.
 6. Check for invented values or sources.
 7. Check whether unknowns remained unknown.